Eleanor Roosevelt, former First Lady once said:

-The way to keep our mind focused on Him is through prayer and the Word.
+The way to keep your mind focused on Him is through prayer and the Word.

 Second, does the idea line up with the Word?

-God will never give us an idea, a directive, a ‘new’ thing or any ‘Word from Him’ that conflicts with His Word.
-It won’t ever happen because it can’t happen.
+God will never give you an idea, a directive, a ‘new’ thing or any ‘Word from Him’ that conflicts with His Word.
+It won’t ever happen.

 How can I be so sure?